Retford: The role of women in Retford's economy

 Women have played an important role in the economy of Nottinghamshire particularly in certain industries (such as lace making and farming).
 In Retford women were always economically active and some businesses relied heavily on female labour (such as Clark's of Retford).

-Until the Black Death, most beer in the UK was produced by women.
-The term for a female brewer is 'brewster'.
+Until the Black Death, most beer in the UK was produced by women brewers (called 'brewsters').
 Brewing was an important industry in Nottinghamshire from hop growing, to brewing to selling beer.
 Nottinghamshire women have had considerable involvement in all aspects of the brewing trade, with many historic Retford pubs being recorded as having female managers.

 Women-owned businesses were also relatively common in Retford.
 For example, Piercy mentions in 1828 that the Post Office in Grove Street is run by the post mistress Miss Elizabeth Barker.
 Three years later, White's 1831 directory notes it is run by Mrs Elizabeth Taylor.
 The postal service seems to have historically involved women workers in Retford.
 Moss (1908) noted there were four deliveries of letters per day and says: "Within living memory the letters were distributed by one woman, 'Old Betty Chapman.'"

 Women are recorded in the 1831 directory undertaking a number of other trades.
 Mary Clark and Catherine Dean were grocers; Mary Stocks was a boat owner; Mrs Jane Taylor, Frances Holliday, Susanna Slaney and Elizabeth Wilkinson were stay makers; Faith Walker was a farmer; Margaret Holderness was a bookseller; Ellen Lawrence was a shoemaker; Mary Burley was a China and Glass dealer; Ann Appleby, Ann Colbeck, Sarah Graves, Mary Penington and Susan Penington were straw hat makers; Ann Burton, Mary Chester and Jane Walker were shopkeepers.
 Several Retford public houses were also run by a landlady at that time.

-The first female councillor on Retford Town Council was Mrs Ellen Gentle Howell, born 1872 in Huckle in Luton, who was elected in 1926, becoming Mayoress of Retford.
-But it wasn't until 1951 that a woman became a mayor of Retford in her own right - Mrs M E Williamson JP who was also the Chair of Governors of Retford High School for Girls, and who became the first woman Alderman on Retford Town Council (1961).
-First Female Magistrate in Retford was Miss Grace M Bradshaw who sat on the Retford Borough Bench (1933) and was also appointed to the Retford County Bench in 1934.
-Grace Bradshaw was also the Chairman of Governors of the County High School for Girls, Retford and secretary of the Retford Ladies Health Association.
+The first female councillor on Retford Town Council was Mrs Ellen Gentle Howell, born in 1872 in Huckle, Luton, who was elected in 1926, becoming Mayoress of Retford.
+Not until 1951 did a woman become mayor of Retford in her own right: Mrs M E Williamson JP, who was also the Chair of Governors of Retford High School for Girls, and who became the first woman Alderman on Retford Town Council (1961).
+The first female magistrate in Retford was Miss Grace M Bradshaw, who sat on the Retford Borough Bench (1933) and was also appointed to the Retford County Bench in 1934.
+Bradshaw was also the Chairman of Governors of the County High School for Girls, Retford and secretary of the Retford Ladies Health Association.

-The work of the WVS of Retford is celebrated with a plaque at Retford train station which states that between March 1940 and March 1946 they served 2,284,000 meals to HM and Allied Forces in the canteen and rest room.
+The work of the WVS of Retford is celebrated with a plaque at Retford train station, which states that between March 1940 and March 1946 they served 2,284,000 meals to HM and Allied Forces in the canteen and rest room.